Forest Skills Instructor

 The ideal candidate will have experience of working in the field, good communication and organisational skills.
 The main responsibility will be teaching a course on basic forest skills including practicals on fire lighting, putting up a hammock and how to use a compass.
 Previous experience in any of these areas is beneficial but not essential.
 Other responsibilities include maintaining contact with Base Camp and ensuring health and safety procedures are followed at all times.

-In return, successful applicants receive full accommodation and food on-site, networking and skills development, a flight bursary is available but will depend on the level of experience, and of course the opportunity to contribute towards a once in a lifetime experience for the volunteers.
+In return, successful applicants receive full accommodation and food on-site, networking and skills development, a travel bursary is available but will depend on the level of experience, and of course the opportunity to contribute towards a once in a lifetime experience for the volunteers.

 The position will be filled as and when we find a suitable candidate, so if you are interested, please apply as soon as you can to give yourself the best chance.
 The position does involve working with minors, so if successful, you will be asked to complete a background check.